martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 * Check Use wind monitor:
   If checked use wind monitor plugin is enabled.

-* Check I2C address 0x50:
-  If checked address is 0x51.

 * Check Send email with error:
   If checked send email with error e-mail notification plugin sends e-mail with error.
   For this function required e-mail notification plugin with all setup in plugin.